Davidbick/PowerMesh/README.md

 - Principal component research.
 We've narrowed our options to the ST8500 and STLD1 chips that powered a ST PLC development board.
 - We've started PCB design on the hub infrastructure.
 Mostly on the digital side of the board with the STM32F4, ST8500, and STLD1.
+- Started STM32 bring-up by writing and testing basic code for UART and peripherals without having the final hardware.
+Also planned out how the STM32 will communicate with the ST8500.